CS

 Feature Showdown

-The MINI Aceman features a 9.4-inch touchscreen, while the Nissan ARIYA gets a 12.3-inch display.
+The MINI Aceman features a 9.4-inch touchscreen, while the Nissan ARIYA gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The MINI Aceman stands out with panoramic roof, Harman Kardon audio and ambient lighting that you will not find on the Nissan ARIYA.
 The Nissan ARIYA counters with head-up display, heated front seats and power tailgate.
 Which feature set matters more depends on your daily routine and priorities.